-Means Test Outcomes 2023/24
+Means Test Outcomes 2024/25

 Grant values are reviewed each year by the SEC board.
-In order to help support our applicants with growing inflation, increased school fees and the cost-of-living crisis, the grant values were reviewed three times throughout this year's process.
+In order to help support our applicants with growing inflation, increased school fees and the cost-of-living crisis, the grant values were increased by 8% for both day and boarding grants across each band for 2024/25.